yaumu3/tic-tac-toe-ai/README.md

 # tic-tac-toe

 Tic-Tac-Toe game with several AI implementations.

--   Human
+You can also manually input actions.

 -   Random
+-   Minimax (with Alpha-beta pruning)
+-   MCTS (Monte Carlo tree search)